AppleMango23/book_tracker_rn/README.md

    - Home screen
    - Tutorial screen
 3. Try using React-Query
+4. Try out darkmode
-4. Add Detox into it
+5. Add Detox into it